 However, if untreated, this can lead to severe weight loss within a span of a few months.

 5.Weakness and Sore Mouth

-Folic acid essentially helps in building up the hemoglobin and hemoglobin keeps our energy level intact.
+Folic acid essentially helps in building up the haemoglobin, and haemoglobin keeps our energy level intact.
 This can also cause fatigue and turn our skin pale.

-Also, frequent sore in the mouth is a very clear signal of deficiency of folic acid in our body.
-Sore in the mouth, swollen tongue are mostly caused by the deficiency of folic acid.
+Also, frequent sore in the mouth is an obvious signal of deficiency of folic acid in our body.
+Sore in the mouth, the swollen tongue is caused mainly by the deficiency of folic acid.